DSchroer/DPrez/README.md

 ### Examples

 There are examples located the `examples` directory.
+Navigate to that directory and run the following command to view it:

 ```bash
 npx dprez ./example.md --watch
 ```

-To apply the theme to the example use:
+To apply the theme to the examples use:

 ```bash
 npx dprez ./example.md --theme ./theme.json --watch